wehs7661/ensemble_md/docs/theory.rst

         States      (0, 1)    (1, 2)    (2, 3)    (3, 4)    (4, 5)
         Final       2.1       1.8       -0.4      1.35      1.0

-    Assigning the first state as the reference that have a weight of 0, we have the following profile:
+    Assigning the first state as the reference that has a weight of 0, we have the following profile:

     ::